Candidates are evaluated and selected based on the following three criteria, which are weighted equally by the agency-specific selection committees.

 - Civic engagement:

 Assessment of Leadership

-Leadership will be assessed against the following personal and social skills:
+Leadership is assessed with the following personal and social skills:

-- has a clear vision of what he/she wants to accomplish;
+- a clear vision of what they want to accomplish;

-- has developed his/her own vision for the future that defines a bold change for the community or a group, cause or organization; and
+- a developed vision for the future that defines a bold change for the community or a group, cause or organization; and

-- strategizes how to achieve his/her desired outcomes and has specific, realistic and timely goals.
+- strategizes how to achieve desired outcomes and has specific, realistic and timely goals.

-- knows how to prioritize and complete tasks to reach his/her desired outcome, and is confident of success;
+- knows how to prioritize and complete tasks to reach the desired outcome, and is confident of success;

 - establishes learning goals and tasks;